basaldella/beamerthemeuniud/README.md

 Theme developed by Marco Basaldella in its third final and long year of Ph.D. at the University of Udine.

-# License
+# License&Credits

-This theme is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), which means that you can do whatever you want with this theme, as long as you credit me.
+This theme is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/), which means that you can do whatever you want with this theme, as long as you put a link of this repo at least in the source code.

+However, you **don't need** to explictly credit me if you just make a presentation using this template.